MamuzaD/mamuzad.github.io/src/content/projects/lotr-esolang.md

 ---
 title: Lord of the Rings Esolang
-publishDate: 2020-03-02 00:00:00
+publishDate: 2024-02-14 00:00:00
-img: /assets/stock-1.jpg
+img: /src/assets/lotr-esolang.png
-img_alt: Iridescent ripples of a bright blue and pink liquid
+img_alt: A code snippet of the LOTR esolang
 description: |
   We designed a whodunnit-style game to introduce Markdown formatting.
 Suspense — suspicion — syntax!
 tags: